williameaton/TRModes/README.md

 # TRModes
-Early collab repo for TRModes project
+This is our repo for TRModes project